QubesOS/qubes-doc/security/qubes-firewall.md

 Understanding firewalling in Qubes
 ----------------------------------

-Every VM in Qubes is connected to the network via a FirewallVM, which is used to enforce network-level policies.
-By default there is one default Firewall VM, but the user is free to create more, if needed.
+Every qube in Qubes is connected to the network via a FirewallVM, which is used to enforce network-level policies.
+By default there is one default FirewallVM, but the user is free to create more, if needed.

 For more information, see the following: